Ivica Kostelić: Personal life

 Born and raised in Zagreb, his parents, Ante and Marica, are former elite team handball players.
 They taught Ivica and his sister Janica, two years younger, to ski on the nearby hill Sljeme (now the site of the annual Snow Queen Trophy World Cup races).
 Janica Kostelić also became an accomplished skier, and Ante Kostelić remained their primary ski coach throughout their careers, and was the head coach of the Croatian ski team.

 In 2006 Kostelić passed the entrance exam at the University of Zagreb to become a part-time undergraduate student of history.

-In 2014 Kostelić married his longtime girlfriend Elin Ararsdotir, a native of Iceland.
+In 2014 Kostelić married his longtime girlfriend Elin Arnarsdóttir, a native of Iceland.
 In October she gave birth to their first child, a son Ivan.
 In July 2016 Elin gave birth to their second child, a son Leon.
 In March 2020 they had twin daughters - Jana and Kata.

 Nacional article

 In January 2003, after winning the slalom at Kranjska Gora, Kostelić told the reporters that before the race he had felt "powerful, all-conquering, like a German soldier ready for battle in 1941", in reference to the June 1941 German invasion of the Soviet Union.
 Although the Croatian media had largely ignored the statement, the weekly tabloid Nacional picked up the story and published an article featuring previously unreleased statements made by Kostelić from an interview that he gave to the weekly in May 2002.
 According to Nacional Kostelić said that he was "fascinated" with the scale of the World War II Luftwaffe attack on Britain and gave an opinion on the differences between national socialism and communism saying that "Nationalism was still a healthy system for someone who was ambitious.
 In communism, we weren’t permitted to be ambitious, and both systems were totalitarian."

 His remarks were interpreted by the weekly as a sign of far-right political leanings and the story attracted attention from international press.
 Kostelić then issued a statement claiming that the sentences published by Nacional were taken out of context and that they were made in informal conversation conducted after the formal interview, and added that "my heart is neither left- nor right-oriented, only towards sports, and my mind is only on skiing".

 Other journalists had dismissed his original statement as nothing more than a badly chosen metaphor due to the fact that both Ivica and his father Ante are avid World War II buffs.
 Since 2002 Ante Kostelić owns a publishing house which published the Croatian edition of the award-winning book Stalingrad by Antony Beevor.
 In April 2010, the company also published a book Waffen-SS, mračne sile zločinačke politike (Waffen-SS, the Dark Forces of Criminal Politics) by Hrvoje Spajić about the Waffen-SS which Ante Kostelić had edited.